bondy-io/bondy_docs/docs/reference/configuration/security.md

-If this option is set to `on`, then Bondy will try to upgrade the password protocol of an existing password to the protocol defined by the `security.password.protocol` option using the defaul parameters defined in the `security.password.{SelectedProtocol}.{Option}` options.
+If this option is set to `on`, then Bondy will try to upgrade the password protocol of an existing password to the protocol defined by the `security.password.protocol` option using the default parameters defined in the `security.password.{SelectedProtocol}.{Option}` options.